Off-Pump Coronary Artery Bypass Surgery

 surgery.
 These may include:

-If needed, someone will shave your skin above the area of operation.
-About an hour
+If needed, someone will shave your skin above the area of the surgery.
+About 1 hour

-before the operation, someone will give you medicines to help you relax.
+before the procedure, someone will give you medicines to help you relax.

 What happens during an off-pump CABG?

 Check with your healthcare provider about the details of your procedure.
 In general,

 A healthcare provider will give you anesthesia before the surgery starts.
 This will

 cause you to sleep deeply and painlessly during the procedure.
 Afterwards you won’t